bkenan/dating_recsys/README.md

 For many users, the idea of sorting through hundreds of dating profiles to find potential matches seems daunting and time-consuming.
 This automated system  recommends profiles of other users that a user will like!
+We're turning a cold-start problem into a user to item problem by calculating similarity vectors between new and existing users' data.
+We then apply additional filtering and also TF-IDF for the text-based inputs to recommend profiles based on the comprehensive method.

 ## Application's archiecture